The Hong Kong Academy for Performing Arts

 Applicants should have:

-• Experiecne in curriculum design and writing
+• Experience in curriculum design and writing.

 • Fluency in spoken and written English.

-• Experience of teaching in a multi-cultural context.
+• Experience /teaching in a multi-cultural context.

-• Fluency in spoken and written Chinese.
+• Fluency in spoken and written Chinese (including Putonghua and Cantonese).

 TERMS OF APPOINTMENT